filiphric/filiphric.com-new/content/cypress-basics-api-testing/index.md

   expect(status).to.eq(201)
 })
 ```
-Response body is usually stored in JSON format, which means that if you want to find particular item in the response and test it, you need to find a proper path. <nuxt-link to="/reading-and-testing-json-object-in-cypress">I dive more deeply into this topic in one of my older blogs</nuxt-link>, but a simple example would look something like this:
+Response body is usually stored in JSON format, which means that if you want to find particular item in the response and test it, you need to find a proper path.
+[I dive more deeply into this topic in one of my older blogs](/reading-and-testing-json-object-in-cypress), but a simple example would look something like this:
 ```js
 cy.request({
   method: 'GET',